Meadville, Pennsylvania: Colleges

 Meadville is the home of Allegheny College, a liberal arts college with approximately 1,700 students.
 Allegheny was founded in April 1815 by the Reverend Timothy Alden, a graduate of Harvard's School of Divinity.
 The college was historically affiliated with the United Methodist Church after 1833, although it is currently non-sectarian.
 The first class, consisting of four male students, began their studies on July 4, 1816, without any formal academic buildings.
 Within six years, Alden accumulated sufficient funds to begin building a campus.
 The first building erected, the library, was designed by Alden himself, and is a notable example of early American architecture.
 Bentley Hall is named in honor of Dr. William Bentley, who donated his private library to the college, a collection of considerable value and significance.
 In 1824, Thomas Jefferson wrote to Alden, expressing the hope that his University of Virginia could someday possess the richness of Allegheny's library.
 Alden served as president of the college until 1831, when financial and enrollment difficulties forced his resignation.
 Ruter Hall was built in 1853.

 Meadville Theological School was established in 1844 by a wealthy businessman and Unitarian named Harm Jan Huidekoper.
 It moved to Chicago in 1926.

-Primary and secondary education
+Primary and secondary

-Public schools, all part of the Crawford Central School District:
+Public schools, all part of the Crawford Central School District, which covers the city: